faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Root-Owned Files/Folders in Faveo Directory:
 No files/folders owned by root found.
 ```
-- When it comes to **Port Availablitiy Check** it will prompt the user for custom ports, if any please enter the port number seperated by comma the default ports in the script are **80, 443, 3306, 6379**.
+- When it comes to **Port Availability Check**, it will prompt the user for custom ports, if any.
+Please enter the port number separated by a comma.
+The default ports in the script are **80, 443, 3306, 6379**.
-- Once enetered it will continue like below:
+- Once entered, it will continue like below:
 ```
 Port Availability Check:
 Enter any additional ports to check (comma-separated, or press Enter to skip):